sakshamsingh1/sound_distance_estimation/README.md

 Accepted at WASPAA 2023

-Code will be released soon.
+The documentation to run the experiments will be updated soon.

+The Code is based on [seld-dcase2022](https://github.com/sharathadavanne/seld-dcase2022) and [DCASE2022-data-generator](https://github.com/danielkrause/DCASE2022-data-generator)